|For a long time I dreamed of visiting Kyrgyzstan - this

 and careful driver.
 Aziza speaks very good English, she is highly

-is willing to learn and to respond to questions.
-The car was
+and is willing to learn and to respond to questions.
+The car

-seeing more attractive sights or for hiking in less touristic trails.
+for seeing more attractive sights or for hiking in less touristic

 The accommodation was good.
 As a whole was very enjoyable and Aziza and Roman were excellent.